 How else does NDO benefit tenants**?

-Considering how long it takes many tenants to save up six weeks’ rent, removing the demand for an upfront deposit means many can move in quicker and makes moving from one rental to another a whole lot easier.
+Considering how long it takes many tenants to save up for a deposit, removing the demand for an upfront deposit means many can move in quicker and makes moving from one rental to another a whole lot easier.
 Those who have already placed funds into a deposit scheme find that when moving into other rental accommodation the deposit from their old property is not released in time to be used for the new property - meaning they have double the amount of money tied up!
 With NDO, this is no longer a problem.

 Michael Cook, Lettings Director at Romans comments: “With reports that 46% of tenants are saving up to buy their own property, we want to help tenants achieve their dream.
 Despite being the largest regular payment many tenants make, rental payments do not count towards their credit history.
 So we’ve partnered up with Experian to ensure that rental payments are tracked so tenants don’t need credit cards to prove their reliability.”